Underground Railroad Stop near Richmond, Indiana

 A visit to the Levi and Catharine Coffin State Historic Site is one that will make you think more critically about this grave time in America’s history.
 While you will tour the house and learn about how the Coffins were able to logistically hide and transport runaway slaves, it’s more about the human story.
 Learning about Levi and Catharine’s life work is inspiring for any generation facing injustice and inequality.

-What to expect when visiting the Levi and Catharine Coffin State Historic Site
+What to expect at the Levi and Catharine Coffin State Historic Site

 A trip to the site begins with a brief orientation video.
 This explains why Catharine and Levi were passionate about helping slaves to freedom.